TamilSelvanRaja/flutter_sms_otp_autofill/README.md

 For the code to be receive, it need to follow some rules as describe here: https://developers.google.com/identity/sms-retriever/verify
 - Be no longer than 140 bytes
 - Contain a one-time code that the client sends back to your server to complete the verification flow
-- End with an 11-character hash string that identifies your app

 One example of SMS would be:
 ```